 This section details all of the strategies and human or instructional resources that will be used or paid for as a result of L4GA funding.
-They should all tie back to the needs
+They should all tie back to the needs assessment, student data, and root cause analysis.
+They should directly impact literacy, access to print, community engagement, student supports, instructional engagement

-Resources, Instructional resources that will be used or purchased as a 10 personnel, result of L4GA funding.
+10 Resources.
+Instructional resources that will be used or purchased as a personnel, result of L4GA funding.
 Services that will be purchased as strategies, and a result of the L4GA funding. materials Notes: including All expenditures should all tie back to community technology to and student data, the comprehensive needs support assessment, and root cause analysis. implementation All expenditures should directly impact literacy, of the Literacy access to print, student engagement, and teacher Plan support.
 They should be consistent with EBP.
 Expenditures should support activities primarily offered during the regular school day but may also include out-of-school time and instruction.
 This is not a technology grant; only technology supports vital to literacy improvement and instruction should be allocated.
 Any personnel expenditures are allowable but should be considered carefully as the grant funds are time-limited.
 Sustainability plans for maintaining positions after grants end should be considered.
-Examples of strategies, human resources, or instructional resources: SEE-KS professional learning communities Growing Readers instructional coaching MTSS implementation supports Executive Coaching for literacy leadership children, families, educators, and community leaders who are part of the community.
-This literacy plan should be consistent with LEA-partnership goals, objectives, professional learning and models of tiered supports.
-It also should support coordination of all resources available so that L4GA funding is used to fill strategic gaps determined in needs assessments.
-Each school/center literacy plan should be limited to 2500 words.
-It is not necessary to write the plan in narrative form if the school/LEA would rather develop or use a template.
+Examples of strategies, human resources, or instructional